-Can an international person not affiliated with NC State also join the English Conversation Club?
+Can an international person not affiliated with NC State also join English Conversation Club?

 It is preferable that the international is a student, scholar, or family member, having some type of affiliation with the university.
 If you have questions, please contact the Programs Coordinator: 515-2961, firstname.lastname@example.org.

-I am an American and am not affiliated with the University – can I volunteer to help an international practice his/her English?
+I am an American and am not affiliated with the University.
+Can I volunteer to help an international practice their English?

 Yes, many community members as well as NC State students volunteer on a regular basis and are always needed!
 More information about our specific programs can be found on the OIS website.

 There are many programs at NC State and off-campus that provide English as a Second Language (ESL) courses.
 For example, OIS offers a free English Conversation Club that meets every Friday from 3:30-4:30pm.
 OIS has flyers and brochures in 320 Daniels Hall that list various on and off campus English courses.
 Contact the Programs Coordinator if you have further questions: 515-2961, email@example.com.